Skip to main content

 <Field {form} name="marketingEmails">

-<input {...attrs} type="checkbox" bind:checked={$formData.marketingEmails} />
+<input {...props} type="checkbox" bind:checked={$formData.marketingEmails} />

 <Label>I want to receive marketing emails</Label>